 It’s not nicknamed the ‘City of Light’ for nothing: Paris’ Christmas lights are a major attraction for locals and tourists alike.
 In fact, visitors come from all over the world to admire the avenues and boulevards decked out in magical colours for the festive season – with everything from luminous arches with multicoloured bulbs to flickering flames and sparkling light projections.

 Displays and illuminations generally start in November and run until the beginning of January.
 One of the French capital’s most famous avenues appropriately packs a punch as far as lights are concerned – this year will be no exception as Blachère Illuminations takes over the majestic Champs-Élysées with their ‘Scintillance’ display.
-Combining traditional lights with modern sparkle using LED technology, it should be top of your list for visits between 22nd November and 8th January.
+This combines traditional lights with modern sparkle using LED technology, and this year for the first time, the lights decorating the 400 trees along the avenue will be tinted red.
+It should be top of your list for visits between 22nd November and 9th January.

 And if that’s not enough… in keeping with Parisian tradition, the facades of the grand department stores – Le Printemps, Galeries Lafayette, BHV and Le Bon Marché – will be adorned with stunning festive decorations for Christmas.
 Windows filled with colourful trees, darting fireflies and gift-wrapped parcels will be a draw in themselves, regardless of your shopping intentions afterwards.
 Wrap up warm and be prepared to linger for a while outside, as some stores put on amazing theatre sets featuring animated figures and magical decor in an interactive world… great fun to watch.